Numerical methods for stochastic differential equations based on Gaussian mixture: Weak second-order Gaussian mixture method

 Similarly, we can find $S_{ij}$'s:

-However, even so, there are still many choices.
-We impose $S_{01}=S_{11}$ for consideration in higher dimensions.
-Then, \eqref{eq:2ndCond2} is reduced to
+However, substituting \eqref{eqn:mi} and \eqref{eq:Sij} into \eqref{eq:2ndCond2} cannot uniquely determine the parameters $w_i,~g_i$ and $\gamma$.
+We further impose $S_{01}=S_{11}$ which makes our construction of the scheme easier for higher dimensions, which uniquely determines the solution:

-Clearly, choosing the following functions will suffice.
+Clearly, choosing the following functions will suffice:

-However, this choice has one issue: $g_0$ and $g_1$ are not always nonnegative.
-Indeed, it is possible that $S_i(h)$ given by such ODE could be negative.
+Unfortunately, this choice has one issue: $g_0$ and $g_1$ are not always nonnegative.
+Indeed, it is possible that $S_i(h)$ given by \eqref{1dodeSi} could be negative.
 To solve this issue, we simply set $S_i(h)$ to zero if that happens.
-Because $S_i(h)$ is negative infrequently for small $h$, it can be shown that this error has a lower-order effect.
-The situation is very similar to the situation arising in \cite{am11}.
+Fortunately, since $g(x) \approx \frac{1}{2}\L(x_0)$ is positive whenever $x$ is close to $x_0$, $S_i(h)$ can be guaranteed to be positive whenever $h$ is sufficiently small, thus it can be shown that this error has a lower-order effect.
+Similar situation also arises in \cite{am11}.

-The details of the procedure outline above are spelled out more exactly in Algorithm \ref{alg:1dode} which gives pseudocode to generate $x_{n+1}$ from $x_n$.
+The details of the procedure outlined above are expressed more exactly in the following Algorithm \ref{alg:1dode} which gives the pseudocode to generate $x_{n+1}$ from $x_n$.

 \begin{remark} One may truncate the function and consider

 where $\psi(x; x_0)$ is some truncation function that is $1$ in a neighborhood of $x_0$ so that $g_0, g_1$ are positive definite for all $x$.
 This approach, however, is not very convenient and in practice the behavior is not very satisfactory. \end{remark}